 Regardless of the countless hours of pre-planning that went into the mission, from its onset, Allie troops appeared to struggle to regain the control they so desperately sought.

-However, showing resilience, courage, and willpower, they ended up turning the tides and defeating the Nazi regime, weakening Nazi forces as a whole, setting the stage for an Allie victory.
+However, showing resilience, courage, and willpower, they ended up turning the tide and defeating the Nazi regime, weakening Nazi forces as a whole, setting the stage for an Allied victory.

 Devil Is in the Details

-Prior to storming the beaches, Allie forces spent countless hours planning out their attack on Normandy down to almost the most minute detail.
+Prior to storming the beaches, Allied forces spent countless hours planning out their attack on Normandy down to the most minute detail.
 Also known as “Operation Overlord,” the D-Day invasion was a make-or-break moment for both sides of the war effort.

 America entered the war and joined the Allied forces in 1941.
-They lost control of France the year prior, and they were beginning to lose their grip on Europe and possibly the war effort in and of itself.
+They lost control of France the year prior, and they were beginning to lose their grip on Europe and possibly the war effort itself.

-Hitler was aware of France’s importance for both sides of the conflict, and he intended to retain control of the ever-important country.
+Hitler was aware of France’s importance for both sides of the conflict, and he intended to retain control of the important country.

 He placed Erwin Rommel in charge of the Nazi regime’s defense, knowing it was only a matter of time until the Allied forces came to take back what was theirs.